-Receivables represent balances owed to the Foundation and Affiliate for services provided.
+Other receivables, net include contributions that were not previously recorded as promises to give and included in the legacies and contributions receivable line item.
+Other receivables also represent balances owed to the Foundation and Affiliate for any services provided.
 Revenues are charged and collected routinely.
 Amounts that remain uncollected at the end of a period are recorded as accounts receivable.
 Any allowance for doubtful accounts receivable is estimated by management based on periodic reviews of the collectability of specific accounts receivable considering historical experience and prevailing economic conditions.
 Accounts receivable are written off when they are determined to be uncollectible.